ngtquynh/PhoneAuthentication/README.md

   `npm start`

+- Here the folder `my-app` has been changed to `coding_challenge`.
+However, the implementation is the same so I temporarily keep as `my-app`.

 ### Front-end
 - Here I created the front-end on `./src` folder with the React `App.js`.
 In the front-end, I created two class inputs: `Phone Number` and `Access Code`, and I retrieve them